-One of the best ways to provide community development for students who live off campus, and really tied to institutional investment, is to provide a space ON campus to call their own.
+One of the best ways to provide community development for students who live off-campus is to provide a space ON campus to call their own.

 Call it a lounge, living room, connection center, or collegium – the purpose is the same: a space that is ONLY for off-campus students.

 We recently have been given such a space, and have tracked the number of uses daily, weekly, and monthly.
 In March 2017, we had over 1,000 student visits – and this was only our third month of space operation.

 The University of Washington (pictured above) opened their first commuter student lounge in 1952.